LogoCentral User Management

 If the specified server is available, "Server verified" appears.

-The power source is displayed in Central User Management.
+The welding system is displayed in Central User Management.

-8Integrate all subsequent power sources into Central User Management in the same way
+8Integrate all subsequent welding systems into Central User Management in the same way

-Connecting welding systems to the CENTRUM server via the control panel of the power source
+Connecting welding systems to the Centrum server via the control panel

-A power source can also be connected to the CENTRUM server via the control panel.
+A welding system can also be connected to the CENTRUM server via the control panel.

 1 Select "Defaults"